 The promise: safety through verification

-Tea had a genuinely important idea.
-Women submit a government-issued ID and a verification selfie.
-The app uses those to build a verified profile of men in the dating world — men who have been reviewed, rated, and sometimes reported for assault, infidelity, or harassment.
-The identity check was the product.
+Tea's core idea was important.
+Women submit government IDs and verification selfies to build a trusted profile of men in dating.
+The verified men get reviewed, rated, reported for harassment or assault.
+The identity check was the entire product.
 Trust through verification.

-By July 2025, hundreds of thousands of women had trusted Tea with their most sensitive personal data: driver's licenses, passports, faces, and private messages disclosing things they'd never want public — experiences of assault, abuse, infidelity.
-Disclosures made in what they believed was a protected space.
+By July 2025, hundreds of thousands of women had trusted Tea with their most sensitive data: government IDs, biometric verification selfies, and private messages disclosing assault, abuse, stalking, trauma.
+Conversations meant for a protected space between women.

 What was actually exposed